ejbenke/SPFx-React-Accordion-Section/README.md

 ## SPFx Collapsible Accordion Section web part

-* Adds a collapsible accordion to a page.
+* Adds a collapsible accordion section to an Office 365 SharePoint page or Teams Tab.
+* Ideal for creating FAQs.
-* Allows user to select a list within their site from a property panel dropdown to populate the accordion structure (list must have a Title column and Content column).
+* When adding the web part, you'll be prompted to select a list from a property panel dropdown (target list must have a Title column and Content column).
+This will generate an accordion with one section for each item in the list.
+* Modifications/deletions/additions to the list items in the target list of an added web part are automatically reflected on the page.
-* Can be deployed in a Teams tab in addition to Office 365 SharePoint site.
-See current [Microsoft documentation](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab) on how to deploy to Teams.
+* To deploy to a Teams tab see current [Microsoft documentation](https://docs.microsoft.com/en-us/sharepoint/dev/spfx/web-parts/get-started/using-web-part-as-ms-teams-tab).

-Note February 24, 2020: Currently there are issues rendering in IE 11 (thank you dbro1 for the feedback!).
-So, for now avoid using with IE 11 but I'm actively working on updating code with the necessary polyfills and hope to update the project within a matter of days.

 ## Usage